Iliya-Yeriskin/Bash-Scripts/README.md

 - In the end it will run the Container and will **upload the image to hub.docker.com**

+#### Continouos_Delivery.sh:
+- This Script will pull my uploaded imgae form hub.docker.com
+- Then execute a menu to pull,remove,run,show images and containers.

 #### rows_columns.sh:
 - Creates a pattern of the word Iliya from user input of rows and columns.